JM-Yamajo/JM-Yamajo/README.md

 # 💫 About Me:
-🤖  I'm a student of Robotics and Digital Systems<br>🔭  Striving to be a research scientist, lover of science, technology, and its relation to humanity<br> 🖥️ I'm currently learning computer vision and its applications
+🤖  Student of Robotics and Digital Systems<br>🔭  Striving to be a research scientist, lover of science, technology, and its relation to humanity<br> 🖥️ I'm currently learning computer vision and its applications

 ## 🌐 Socials: